 A high bounce rate costs businesses thousands, and as a result, clients must understand the value of quality.
 A badly written website page gives the impression that the company is in the habit of cutting corners, which in turn means less sales and less chance of the business succeeding.

-Today's customers are highly educated and highly demanding, so it's absolutely essential that every organisation meets this head on.
+Today's customers are highly educated and highly demanding - so it's absolutely essential that every organisation meets this head on.

 Be proud of the quality of your work and the results you achieve.
 This means, while you should always charge a fair rate and quote reasonable hours, under-valuation or free is not a territory you really want to tread, especially in the long-run.

 What To Do?
 My 8 tips to help you

-If they are a high quality business that doesn't want to give their customers the impression that they are also cheap, then they shouldn’t be expecting it from you either.
+If they are a high-quality business that doesn't want to give their customers the impression that they are also cheap, then they shouldn’t be expecting it from you either.

-In the end, if you have the experience, the skill and the expertise to back up your copywriting services, never work for free because the end result doesn't add up and then, everyone loses.
+In the end, if you have the experience, the skill and the expertise to back up your creative and copywriting services, never work for free because the end result doesn't add up and then, everyone loses.

-Melotti Media Copywriting Services
+Melotti Media Copywriting and Marketing Solutions